 An HMRC report into the reduction in stamp duty for first-time buyers found a similar result: reducing stamp duty by 1% pushed up prices by between 0.5 and 0.7%.
 So only a small gain for first-time buyers and a larger transfer of value from the government (lower tax receipts) to house sellers.

 So two previous government schemes intended to help buyers have mainly increased house prices.
 It would also be the expected result if taking rental data into account made it easier for first-time buyers to get mortgages.
 Another upward twist to UK house price inflation – which ultimately feeds through to higher rents as well as larger mortgages – would be mainly a gain for people who already own houses, not those who are hoping to buy them.

 Adding rental records to credit files

-There are now at least three firms aiming to report rents to Experian: Credit Ladder (which is reviewed here), Credit Builder (who in my opinion deserve a wooden spoon for terms 3.3 and 3.4 of their website T&Cs), and Canopy (where this is a side product of their insurance-replaces-a-deposit product).
+There are now at least three firms reporting rents to Experian: Credit Ladder (reviewed here), Credit Builder (who in my opinion deserve a wooden spoon for terms 3.3 and 3.4 of their website T&Cs), and Canopy (where this is a side product of their insurance-replaces-a-deposit product).